Refractory metals: Applications

 Refractory metals, and alloys made from them, are used in lighting, tools, lubricants, nuclear reaction control rods, as catalysts, and for their chemical or electrical properties.
-Because of their high melting point, refractory metal components are never fabricated by casting.
-The process of powder metallurgy is used.
-Powders of the pure metal are compacted, heated using electric current, and further fabricated by cold working with annealing steps.
-Refractory metals and their alloys can be worked into wire, ingots, rebars, sheets or foil.
+Because of their high melting points, refractory metal components are never fabricated by casting.
+The process of powder metallurgy is used: powders of the pure metal are compacted, heated using electric current, and further fabricated by cold working with annealing steps.
+Refractory metals and their alloys can be worked into wire, ingots, rebars, sheets, or foil.

 Molybdenum alloys

 Molybdenum-based alloys are widely used, because they are cheaper than superior tungsten alloys.
 The most widely used alloy of molybdenum is the Titanium-Zirconium-Molybdenum alloy TZM, composed of 0.5% titanium and 0.08% of zirconium (with molybdenum being the rest).
 The alloy exhibits a higher creep resistance and strength at high temperatures, making service temperatures of above 1060 °C possible for the material.
 The high resistivity of Mo-30W, an alloy of 70% molybdenum and 30% tungsten, against the attack of molten zinc makes it the ideal material for casting zinc.
 It is also used to construct valves for molten zinc.

-Molybdenum is used in mercury wetted reed relays, because molybdenum does not form amalgams and is therefore resistant to corrosion by liquid mercury.
+Molybdenum is used in mercury-wetted reed relays, because molybdenum does not form amalgams and is therefore resistant to corrosion by liquid mercury.

 Molybdenum is the most commonly used of the refractory metals.
 Its most important use is as a strengthening alloy of steel.
 Structural tubing and piping often contains molybdenum, as do many stainless steels.
-Its strength at high temperatures, resistance to wear and low coefficient of friction are all properties which make it invaluable as an alloying compound.
+Its strength at high temperatures, resistance to wear, and low coefficient of friction are all properties which make it invaluable as an alloying compound.
 Its excellent anti-friction properties lead to its incorporation in greases and oils where reliability and performance are critical.
 Automotive constant-velocity joints use grease containing molybdenum.
 The compound sticks readily to metal and forms a very hard, friction-resistant coating.
-Most of the world's molybdenum ore can be found in China, the USA, Chile and Canada.
+Most of the world's molybdenum ore can be found in China, the USA, Chile, and Canada.

 Tungsten and its alloys

-Tungsten was discovered in 1781 by the Swedish chemist, Carl Wilhelm Scheele.
+Tungsten was discovered in 1781 by Swedish chemist Carl Wilhelm Scheele.
 Tungsten has the highest melting point of all metals, at 3410 °C.